-The Health Professions Act (HPA) requires CARNA and all other regulated health profession colleges to develop and administer a continuing competence program for their registrants.
-Nurses who hold a practice permit must meet the Continuing Competence Program (CCP) requirements in order to call themselves a registered nurse or nurse practitioner.
-The CCP aims to ensure that nurses maintain their competence and provide safe and competent care to the public.
+The Health Professions Act (HPA) requires CARNA to provide a continuing competence program for registrants.
+Nurses who hold a practice permit must meet the Continuing Competence Program (CCP) requirements as part of their annual registration renewal.

-- Help nurses identify their learning needs.
+- Help nurses identify registrants’ learning needs.

 - Increase the public’s confidence in the nursing profession.

 Registrants must meet CCP requirements as part of the annual process for renewing their registration.

 To meet CCP requirements, registrants must document the following and submit it to CARNA:

 - A self-assessment of their nursing practice against the Practice Standards for Regulated Members.

 - Constructive feedback that informs their learning goal for the year.